z-juln/type-fest/README.md

 A collection of TypeScript types that have undergone type testing

+Based on [`type-fest`](https://www.npmjs.com/package/type-fest) Conduct secondary development and expose all types provided by `type-fest` (please refer to the official documentation for the use of `type test`, which is not provided here)

 Programming Guide for Writing Types:

 1. The most important aspect of type programming is to clearly know the most basic operations, which are joint to joint, joint to cross, cross to cross, and irreversible.